 - Cover the dish with foil and bake for 35 minutes covered.
 Remove the foil and bake for an additional 10-15 minutes.
 You want the bread to start looking nice and golden brown.

+*Freezing the bread makes it easier to cube.
+If you are using room-temperature bread, it will smush less if you tear it.
 For added crunch, you can stir in some chopped pecans, hazelnuts or walnuts before baking.